About Ngā Tupu Rau

 What's the group about?

-The purpose of the FASD Ngā Tupu Rau Group for Educators is to provide you with knowledge about FASD best practice in the education sector and to provide an opportunity for you to connect and network to learn from each other – and share those experiences with others.
+The purpose of the FASD Ngā Tupu Rau Group for Educators is to provide you with knowledge about FASD best practice in the education sector, to connect and network with others and hopefully, to share your learnings with colleagues.

-• be currently working in the education sector in some capacity;
+• are currently working in the education sector in some capacity;

-• be in training to join the education sector; or
+• are in training to join the education sector; or

-• have been previously working in the education sector.
+• have previously worked in the education sector.

 Our Facilitators

-FASD-CAN is delighted to have two fantastic FASD-informed educators to co-facilitate the group.
-They will be the ones listening to your needs and interests, developing some training on specific FASD and education topics, and facilitating the online meetings.
+FASD-CAN is delighted to have two fantastic FASD-informed educators / trainers to facilitate the group, listen to your needs and interests, and develop some training on specific FASD and education topics.

 Contact: [email protected]